 We accept applications for loan financing of capital projects whereby the Racing Foundation can maintain the real value of its endowment and make a return on its investment.

-We are only able to accept applications from charities – ie an institution established for exclusively charitable purposes.
+We accept applications from charities – ie an institution established for exclusively charitable purposes.
 As well as charities registered with the Charity Commission, the Office of the Scottish Charity Regulator or the Charity Commission for Northern Ireland, this may include unregistered charities with an annual income of less than £5,000 or charities regulated by another body including universities and higher education corporations, registered Industrial and Provident Societies and registered Friendly Societies.

-We expect to make the majority of our grants to charities with objects that are directly associated with the horseracing and Thoroughbred breeding industries.
+We expect to make the majority of our grants to organisations with objects that are directly associated with the horseracing and Thoroughbred breeding industries.
 However, we may fund organisations that do not work exclusively within the industry when the work is of exceptional quality and can be shown to directly impact industry participants.